JLopes-Enablon/JiraCSVtoAPI/README.md

 The script will prompt for any missing variables and save them to `.env` for future runs.

 ---
-*This project enables secure, robust, and idempotent bulk import of Outlook calendar events into Jira, with full traceability and error handling.*
+*This project enables secure, robust, and idempotent bulk import of Outlook calendar events into Jira, with full traceability, error handling, and a fully maintainable, production-ready codebase.*